ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 * [Delete mount target of a file share](#delete-mount-target-api)
 * [Delete a file share](#delete-file-share-api)

-To see information about the File Storage for VPC API methods, see this section in the [API reference](/apidocs/vpc-beta#list-share-profiles).

-File Storage for VPC regional API is a beta-level release for customers with special approval to preview this feature.
-{:note}

-### Rename a file share
+### Renaming a file share
 {: #rename-file-share-api}

-Make a `PATCH /shares/$share_id` call to rename a specific share.
-For example:
+To rename a file share, make a `PATCH /shares/$share_id` call to rename a specific share.

+For example, see the following call:

 ```
 curl -X PATCH \